bjchia/bjchia.github.io/notetoself.md

 * Most people never pick up the phone and call.
 Most people never ask, and that's what separates, sometimes, the people who do things from the people who just dream about them.

+* "We never lose our demons, we only learn to live above them."

 * College is your time to explore.
 Make sure you are continually taking the time to try new things. -Micah Marmorstein

 * Do the scary thing first then be afraid.